European shares drop as oil prices fall, BP reports loss

 By Atul Prakash and Danilo Masoni

-BP fell 8.7 percent, its biggest daily decline since mid-June 2010, after reporting its worst annual loss in more than 20 years in 2015 and announced thousands of job cuts.
-It maintained its dividend, but the weak results and outlook are likely to put pressure on the company, which has had to increase borrowing.
+BP fell 9 percent, its biggest daily decline since mid-June 2010, after reporting its worst annual loss in more than 20 years in 2015 and announced thousands of job cuts.
+It maintained its dividend, but the weak results and outlook are likely to put pressure on the company, which has had to increase borrowing .

 "BP's dividend is a mile away from being covered by earnings and the market is saying that this is unsustainable," said Steve Clayton, head of equities research at Hargreaves Lansdown."
 They are a chasm away from their cash break-even oil price of around $60 dollars per barrel."

-The pan-European FTSEurofirst index dropped 2 percent, after closing 0.2 percent weaker on Monday.
+The pan-European FTSEurofirst index < .FTEU3> dropped 2.2 percent by 1504 GMT, after closing 0.2 percent weaker on Monday.
 The index is down 8.5 percent so far this year.